Morocco (film): La Bessière's humiliation

 Dietrich's devoted suitor, Menjou's La Bessière, "part stoic, part sybarite, part satanist", is destined to lose the object of his desire.
 Menjou's response to Dietrich's desertion reveals the nature of the man and presents a key thematic element of the film:

 In Menjou's pained politeness of expression is engraved the age-old tension between Apollonian and Dionysian demands of art, between pride in restraint and passion in excess ... when Dietrich kisses him goodbye, Menjou clutches her wrist in one last spasmodic reflex of passion, but the other hand retains its poise at his side, the gestures of form and feeling thus conflicting to the very end of the drama.

 The La Bessière character has autobiographical overtones for Sternberg, as Menjou has looks and mannerisms that resemble the director.
 Critic Andrew Sarris observed: "Sternberg has never been as close to any character as he is to this elegant expatriate."

 Dietrich's high-heeled march into the dunes

+(There has been the criticism that an effect of a trek across the desert in high heels is unrealistic and while not noted would reach a definition of camp.
+The observation is technically correct.
+Dietrich's character does set out in her society shoes but within yards breaks her stride and removes them.)

 The "absurdity" of the closing sequence, in which Dietrich, "sets out into the desert sands on spike heels in search of Gary Cooper", was noted by critics at the time of the film's release.
 The image, however odd, is part of the "dream décor" that abandoned "documentary certification" to create "a world of illusions."
 As Sarris points out, "The complaint that a woman in high heels would not walk off into the desert is nonetheless meaningless.
 A dream does not require endurance, only the will to act."

 Film historian Charles Silver considers the final scene as one that "no artist today would dare attempt":